Richard-ZH-Yang/To-Do-List/README.md

 And user can also add their customized list to contain their *to-do tasks*.
 User can add and delete the customized list, but cannot delete or add default list.
 There are some functions that appear both in customized list and default list in the future, which are:
-- sort
+- sort the list
-- change background colour
+- add task
+- delete task
-- print list
+- edit task
+- complete a task
+- undo complete a task
+- display all the task information
-- hide complete tasks
+- hide complete tasks(in future phases)

-Each lists contain two sections, one being the unfinished tasks and other being completed tasks, user can choose to hide the complete tasks.
+Each lists contain two sections, one being the unfinished tasks and other being completed tasks.

 ## Who will use it?